nbsoluren/visivworkshop2018/README.md

-# VISIV Workshop on web scraping  :japanese_ogre:
+# VISIV Workshop on Web Scraping  :japanese_ogre:

 Technopedia defines it as: